dirakx1/MoneyOnTangle/iotacore/README.md

 # Iotacore for easygiro

-* Iotacore will be in charge of controlling the money transfer transactions.
+* Iotacore will be in charge of controlling the money transactions.

 * As example we can interact with MAINET, using a python or go library (this is before we have our own node, that would be terraformed) for this purpose